The House of Snails

-The House of Snails (La casa del caracol) is a 2021 psychological thriller film with rural horror and fantasy elements directed by Macarena Astorga from a screenplay by Sandra García Nieto based on García Nieto's novel La casa del caracol which stars Javier Rey alongside Paz Vega and Carlos Alcántara.
+The House of Snails (La casa del caracol) is a 2021 psychological thriller film with rural horror and fantasy elements directed by Macarena Astorga from a screenplay written by Sandra García Nieto, based on García Nieto's novel La casa del caracol which stars Javier Rey alongside Paz Vega and Carlos Alcántara.

 Plot

 The plot is set in the 1970s in a fictional village ("Quintanar") in the Andalusian sierra, where Antonio Prieto, a writer addicted to mezcal rents a house there so he can write his novel in relative isolation.
 The mysterious folks and the village are connected to superstitions and rumours about a strange and frightening creature known as El Vímero.

 Cast

 Production

 Written by Sandra García Nieto, the screenplay is an adaptation of her own novel of the same name.
 Described by Macarena Astorga as "a thriller that mixes a bit of psychological horror, suspense, mystery and fantasy", The House of Snails is the director's debut feature film.
 A joint Spanish-Peruvian-Mexican co-production, it was produced by Esto también pasará and Casita Colorá Producciones AIE alongside Bowfinger International Pictures, Basque Films, Producciones Tondero and Hippo Entertainment Group, with the participation of RTVE, Canal Sur, and Amazon Prime Video.
 It was shot in the mountains of the province of Málaga, including the village of Villanueva de Cauche, belonging to the municipality of Antequera.